ImSupermaxy/yurai.app/README.md

 ## Acknowledgement (Agradecimentos)
+....
+Agradeçemos a professora pela ótima didática, e apoio durante o projeto ....
+Acknowledgement the teacher to mentor us in process of the App development

-.... (adicionar parte de agradecimentos a professora e a equipe do projeto) .... (add this section as acknowledgement to teacher and squad to enjoy the project)
+....
+E agradeçemos aos integrantes do grupo pela parceria ....
+And acknowledgement the squad to enjoy the project